20 Foods That Are Never Worth the Calories

 A ton of research suggests limiting sugar-sweetened beverages, which are pretty much the ultimate example of zero nutrition.
-In fact U.S. Dietary Guidelines suggest there’s strong evidence these beverages contribute to excess weight in adults and children.
+In fact, U.S. Dietary Guidelines suggest there’s strong evidence these beverages contribute to excess weight and type 2 diabetes risk in adults and children.
 Surprisingly, some choices in this category are better than others.
-Ginger ale has 32 grams of sugar per can versus 49 grams in the same amount of cream soda, according to the USDA Food Database.
+Ginger ale has 22 grams of sugar per can versus 49 grams in the same amount of cream soda, according to the USDA Food Database.
 But it might be better to just cut this category of drinks from your diet.
 For more evidence, here are 10 reasons to avoid all soda.

 Low-fat peanut butter

 Amy Gorin, MS, RDN, owner of Amy Gorin Nutrition, recommends ditching low-fat versions of the nutty spread.
-“Peanut butter offers fats that are filling and heart healthy.
+“Peanut butter offers fats that are filling and heart-healthy.
 But when that fat is removed or reduced, extra sugar and other filler ingredients are often added.
 When you’re shopping for peanut butter, read the ingredients label and pick one that contains only roasted peanuts.”
-Here are 5 extraordinary uses of peanut butter you probably never thought of.
+Check out some more of the good-for-you perks of peanut butter.

 Fruit canned in syrup